massoodbarsa/Littele-vote-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.
+# Application
+It is an application to take a vote.
+It includes three sections.

+# Leftside
+This section structures the boilerplate of voting.
+Subject of voting
+Fill in the input with vote items and add it to the voting list All added inputs are deletable and editable
+Only 10 items should be added to the voting list
+Reset button to renew the page content

+# Middel page
+Radio buttons alongside votings items.
+The voting button appears if at least 2 items appear on the voting list By pushing the first vote in the chart the editing ability of inputs gets disabled.

+# Rightside
+Which contains a chart.
+This chart shows the scores of every candidate by means of dynamic bars.
+Total votes and individual votes are shown.

 ### `yarn test`